Bulletin #2169, Pruning Woody Landscape Plants

 Hedges

+There are two basic types of pruning for hedges: formal hedges that are sheared for a controlled and defined shape, and informal or natural hedges that are pruned for a shape determined by the natural growth habit of the plant.
 Many upright-growing, well-branched shrubs, both deciduous and evergreen, can be grown as hedges.
 Evergreen trees such as pine, spruce and hemlock can also be used where there is room for a larger hedge.

-Begin training a hedge early by heading back top and side branches in the first or second year after planting, to promote branch development.
-Always prune the top of a hedge narrower than the bottom to allow light penetration and encourage branching at the base of the plants.
+- Always prune the top of a hedge narrower than the bottom to allow light penetration and encourage branching at the base of the plants.
 Periodic heading back maintains the hedge’s form and size.

+When and how?
 The frequency, timing, and technique of hedge pruning depend on the plants used and the effect desired.
 A formal hedge may require heading back of young branches one to two times each year.
 Shears can be used, but the process of shearing leaves unsightly twigs at the periphery of the hedge and looks less natural.
 Avoid the temptation to shear a hedge closely every year.
-Close shearing year after year promotes such dense twiggy growth at the periphery of the hedge that sunlight cannot penetrate, and leaves and buds in the center of the hedge die.
+Close shearing year after year promotes a dense twiggy growth at the periphery of the hedge that sunlight cannot penetrate, and leaves and buds in the center of the hedge die.
 On an evergreen hedge, if the peripheral growth is killed in a harsh winter, regrowth will not be possible if the shaded buds have died.
 On a sheared deciduous hedge, the winter appearance is that of a bad haircut, because shearing promotes unnatural layers of twiggy growth, which can be an eyesore after the leaves have fallen.

 Where an informal and more natural hedge is desired, size control is best accomplished through careful plant selection.
 Informal hedges are further kept within bounds by heading back branches with hand shears once every year or two.
 Pruning with hand shears allows you to selectively leave some branches longer than others, for a more natural appearance than shearing.
 The greater amount of growth allowed to remain on an informal hedge also promotes a more natural appearance.
 Hedges of multi-stemmed plants can be kept in bounds by renewal pruning as needed.